jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-7/_index.md

-+++
+---
+heading: "Book 7"
-title=  "Consequences Of The Three Principles Of Governments With Respect To Sumptuary Laws, Luxury and Women" description=  "Book 7 of The Simplified Spirit of the Laws by Montesquieu" date=  "2021-09-23" author=  "Montesquieu" image=  "/covers/spirit.jpg"
+title: "Consequences Of The 3 Principles Of Governments With Respect To Sumptuary Laws, Luxury and Women"
-# heading=  Book 7, 17 chapters
-+++
+linkTitle: "Book 7"
+weight: 20
+# "2021-09-30"
+description: "Book 7 of The Spirit of the Laws by Montesquieu Simplified in 17 chapters"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+---